What genealogy fan wouldn't be thrilled to find their ancestor's hometown records online?

-For me, this moment came when I learned about the Italian website, Antenati.
-It has birth, marriage and death records for my four ancestral towns in Italy.
+That moment came for me when I learned about the Italian website, Antenati.
+Antenati has birth, marriage and death records for my handful of ancestral towns in Italy.
 Other genealogists are finding their ancestor's records on FamilySearch.org.

 - How to Use the Online Italian Genealogy Archives